Platysteiridae – Wattle-eyes & Batises

 Cape Batis Batis capensis ©Trevor Hardaker Website

-Platysteiridae is a family of small stout passerine birds of the African tropics.
+Platysteiridae is a family of small, stout passerines of the African tropics.
 The family contains the wattle-eyes and batises.
-They were previously classed as a subfamily of the Old World flycatcher family Muscicapidae.
+They were previously classed as a subfamily of the Old-World flycatcher family Muscicapidae.
+Several shrike-flycatchers used to be considered part of this group, but is now considered to be part of Vanga family.

-One species, the banded wattle-eye, is considered threatened by human activities.
+One species, the Banded Wattle-eye, is considered threatened by human activities.
 The species has a restricted range in Cameroon that is vulnerable to forest clearance and is listed as endangered by the IUCN.
-Two further species are considered near-threatened, the Gabon batis and the white-fronted wattle-eye; both species are threatened by habitat loss.
-Some species are also very poorly known, and one species, the dark batis, was only identified as a species in 2006.
+Two further species are considered near-threatened, the Gabon Batis and the White-fronted Wattle-eye; both species are threatened by habitat loss.
+Some species are also very poorly known, and one species, the Dark Batis, was only identified as a full species fairly recently (2006).

 Species List